Trustees’ Week – your quick guide to charity trustee duties

-We invite you to join us for our online charities conference where we will look at how Scotland’s charities can best respond to the changing landscape and how a commercial mind-set and sound governance can support a positive future.
+We hosted our online charities conference on 7 October looking at how Scotland’s charities can best respond to the changing landscape and how a commercial mind-set and sound governance can support a positive future.

 Charity law specialist | Director

 Victoria advises on all aspects of charity law and charity tax law and is a Law Society of Scotland accredited specialist in charity law as well as a private client practitioner.
 She is also tax and investment qualified.
 She is co-author of “A Practical Guide to Scottish Charity Law”.
 Victoria sits on the ICAS Charities Panel and the Law Society of Scotland Charities Committee.
 She has also been a charity trustee of a large Scottish charity for over 14 years and was recently appointed to the board of the Andrew Carnegie Dunfermline Trust and Hero Fund, so has first-hand experience of the issues affecting the charity sector.
 Victoria acts for numerous charities.
 These include housing associations, royal charter bodies, religious bodies, higher education, schools, educational endowments, trusts, charitable companies, Scottish Charitable Incorporated organisations, community benefit companies and many more.
 Victoria also acts for a number of dual registered and international clients.